gopalcb/ultrasound-image-prediction/README.md

 ## Implementation of Thesis Project:

-## Image Detection and Segmentation- Distinguishing Catheters from their Echoes in Medical Ultrasound images
+## Image RoI Prediction and Segmentation- Distinguishing Catheters from their Echoes in Medical Ultrasound images

 <hr>